-In 2016 Crédit Agricole CIB moved its head office to two campuses: Evergreen in Montrouge and SQY Park in Saint-Quentin-en-Yvelines.
+Crédit Agricole CIB head office activities are carried out on two campuses: Evergreen in Montrouge and SQY Park in Saint-Quentin-en-Yvelines.

 Evergreen is an eco-campus with a low carbon footprint in particular because the buildings are certified with the BBC label (low consumption buildings).
 They are also run according to the HQE reference (High environmental quality).